bennycode/trading212-api/README.md

 npm run demo:account
 ```

-## Experimental API
+## Browser API

 The official Trading212 API does not support placing orders in a live environment.
-Therefore, this library includes an experimental API that uses a headless Chrome browser to execute trades programmatically.
-You will need to log in with your username and password, so make sure to set the following environment parameters in your `.env` file:
+To address this, the library includes an experimental Browser API that uses a headless Chrome browser for programmatic trading.

+The Browser API will need to log in with your username and password, so ensure you set the following environment parameters in your `.env` file:

 ```bash
 TRADING212_HEADLESS_BROWSER=false